80-1 shot Rich Strike races to huge upset in Kentucky Derby - NewsBreak

 “People I hadn’t seen, people I haven’t talked to in years, my best friends were there in the morning to pick me up,” Reed recalled.
 “It let me know there’s so much good out there, and then I just decided I wasn’t going to let it take me out.”

-Leon regularly rides on some of the country's smallest circuits, where the horse flesh is inexpensive and the purse money modest.
-But he matched wits with such veteran riders as Joel Rosario, aboard Epicenter, and Mike Smith, aboard Messier.
+Leon regularly rides on some of the country’s smallest circuits, where the horse flesh is inexpensive and the purse money modest.
+But he matched wits with such veteran riders as Joel Rosario, aboard Epicenter, and John Velazquez, aboard Messier.

 Leon’s rail ride was reminiscent of jockey Calvin Borel’s stealth move aboard Mine That Bird in 2009.
 Mine That Bird sprang what was then the Derby’s third-biggest upset, paying $103.20 to win.